‘On tour in hell’: Wounded Ukrainian soldiers evacuated

 As his unit had attempted to move from its position, the Russian forces began shelling.

-“When I left, everything was on fire,.” he recalled.
+“When I left, everything was on fire,” he recalled.
 There were dead Russians lying on the ground, and dead Ukrainians, too.
 “People were running in the road and falling down, because mines were exploding, drones were flying.”

 He finished his cigarette and lay back on the stretcher.
 His eyes fixed on some invisible point before him, and he slowly closed his eyelids.
 The Hospitallers lifted his stretcher and carried it to the waiting bus.